Blog

 This has ended up being a surprising self-reflective action.
 We talked during and after each film the same way one would talk through something selected by The Criterion Collection.
 (Admittedly, my coworker and I have started a semi-weekly movie night we have called Flix Not Cinema, where we watch whatever the fuck we want and will have enthusiastic discussions about movies like “Hell Comes to Frogtown” with the same gravitas.)

-This is also the time when he told me his whole origin story.
+This is also the time when Roy told me his whole origin story.
 I had never heard it before.
 My husband is a clinician.
 He has worked really hard to become a doctor and our life is not glamorous.
 He only graduated residency a few years ago.
+We keep tripping over hurdle after hurdle by sheer awful luck or people in positions of power letting us down.

 He originally wanted to be a surgeon.
 He told me he was good – very good.
 He enjoyed it and he was gearing up to specialize.
 Then he fell and broke his back.
 He was unable to get proper treatment – ironically because he was in med school and there was no time, money, or availability – and put it off.
 Barely making it through in a metal brace.
 Because of this, he could no longer stand for surgery.